kamil0006/firstRuby/README.md

 This is some code which showing some functionality in ruby.

 ```
-Example of using this thing in read me file, very usefull
+Example of using this thing in readme file, very usefull

 ```